primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         "true" for a given WHERE clause.

-        Below, we select rows from the ``email_address`` table, but use the WHERE clause to limit those rows to only those which refer to email addresses that contain ``@gmail.com``:
+        Below, we select rows from the ``email_address`` table, but use the WHERE clause to limit the results to only those rows which refer to email addresses that contain ``@gmail.com``:

         .. sourcecode:: sql